Attack on Broome: The attack

 The aircraft destroyed included: eight PBY Catalina flying boats operated by the Royal Australian Air Force, the Royal Netherlands Navy Air Service (MLD), United States Navy and the Royal Air Force; two Short Empires belonging to the RAAF and Qantas, and five MLD Dornier Do 24s.

 A USAAF B-24 Liberator on fire at Broome Airfield following the attack.

 A KLM Douglas DC-3 airliner—PK-AFV (carrying refugees from Bandung)—was pursued and attacked by three Zeroes 80 km north of Broome.
-The aircraft managed to limp on to perform a successful landing on a beach near Broome, but was then strafed, causing the loss of four lives and the theft of diamonds worth £150,000 – 300,000 (now approximately A$20–40 million).
+The aircraft managed to limp on to perform a successful landing on a beach near Broome, but was then strafed, causing the loss of four lives.
+A package of diamonds worth £150,000 – 300,000 (now approximately A$20–40 million) were also lost after the downing.

 There were no Allied fighter planes based in Broome at the time.
 The Zeroes encountered some light arms fire from the ground.
 One Zero pilot—Warrant Officer Osamu Kudō—was killed by ground fire from a Dutch ML-KNIL pilot, First Lieutenant Gus Winckel, using a 7.9 mm machine gun he had removed from his Lodestar.
 Winckel balanced the weapon on his shoulder and sustained burns to his left forearm when it touched the barrel of the gun after firing.
 Another Zero ran out of fuel and ditched while returning to base, although the pilot survived.

 In 2010, new research found that Kudo's Zero had been shot down by the tail guns in the B-24A Arabian Knight, which itself was shot down by Kudo's attack with the loss of 19 of the 20 American military personnel on board.